mlabs-haskell/devblog-1/DEVBLOG.md

 work with.
 This has led to their use in multiple places, including [at least one Haskell library][repa].

-However, pull arrays are not without their limitations: one of the biggest of these is their inherent partiality.
-This stems from the 'index function' not being aware of indices: it might be defined for some of the positions indicated by the length parameter, but not all.
-While we can prevent some of these issues by carefully hiding the constructor, doing so safely would require hiding some useful operations.
+However, pull arrays are not without their limitations.
+Setting aside that certain operations on them are not efficient (indexing, for example), the presentation given above is inherently partial.
+This stems from the 'index function' having `Int` as its domain: while any valid index for an array is an `Int`, the converse isn't necessarily true.
+This means that, without due care, the 'index function' might be defined for some of the valid positions in the array we're representing, but not others.
+We can prevent this by making the `Pull` type closed, doing so would also limit our ability to provide useful operations.
 For example, consider the following:

 ```haskell
 reindex :: forall (a :: Type) .
 (Int -> Int) -> Pull a -> Pull a